votinginfoproject/vip-specification/CONTRIBUTING.md

 1. Create a branch to work on a fix/feature (a fix/feature should have a companion bug/enhancement issue).
 Start the branch with either "feature/..." or "bug/...".
     1. If you're not a member of the VIP Spec team, fork the repository and follow the same process.
+2. Before sending out a pull request, please make sure the resulting XSD and sample feed XML still validate.
+    1. You can use http://www.utilities-online.info/xsdvalidation/ to do this validation online, or
+    2. If you have the `xmllint` tool on your system, please run `xmllint --postvalid --nonet --xinclude --noout --schema vip_spec.xsd sample_feed.xml`
-2. Once it's done and tested, create a pull request to move it into the current working branch.
+3. Once it's done and tested, create a pull request to move it into the current working branch.
+4. At that point, some discussion might happen.
+In order to get approval for the pull request, you will need (at a minimum) approval from at least one representative from Pew and one representative from Google.
+However it is important to note that other members have substantial technical and election background as well, so please take all feedback to heart, regardless of the source.
-3. At that point, some discussion might happen and, when it's reviewed and accepted by the team within a reasonable timeframe (TBD), it's merged into the current working branch by the developer who created the pull-request.
+5. When it's reviewed and accepted by the team within a reasonable timeframe (TBD), it's merged into the current working branch by the developer who created the pull-request.
-4. Delete the feature/bug branch.
+6. Delete the feature/bug branch.

 At any one point in time ("feature/" and "bug/" temporary branches aside), there should only be a dev branch (called 'vip5' in the vip-specification's case, but it may change to simply 'dev' in the future), a stable branch (called 'master' in most cases), and, if necessary, a documentation branch (called 'gh-pages' if hosted on GitHub).